 - The African Union Society (AUS) was created in Newport in 1780.
 While most blacks from Rhode Island were free by 1807, strong prejudice and oppression were present before and after that date.
 The AUS developed partly in response to these difficulties, as well as to be a forum for black cultural discussion.
 The society is considered one of the first formal organizations founded by free blacks in the United States.

 Black history is Rhode Island history.
-In 2016, make the effort to learn more about OUR rich and diverse Rhode Island history.
+Make the effort to learn more about OUR rich and diverse Rhode Island history.

 History buffs, click here to find out all there is to know about Providence history.